top of page

 Grief Modeling

-Every change, even positive ones, comes with loss.
+Many changes, even positive ones, come with loss.
 Grief modeling helps leaders and employees recognize, process and move through the emotional stages of change with resilience and support.

 Leadership Personas